The automotive electrical system in my opinion is the most important support system of a modern day car or truck.

 Automotive Electrical or Electronics

+Although these two terms remain similar in spelling they become miles apart in what they represent.
 Electrical automotive systems refer to the wiring harnesses and connectors.

 The electrical car parts include starter motors and alternators, vehicle lighting, relay’s and switches just to name a few.